This Weimar Republic timeline includes significant political, economic and social events in Germany in 1929-33. Written by Alpha History authors.

 July 14th: The NSDAP becomes the only recognised political party in Germany; all other parties are banned.

-Copyright: The content on this page may not be republished without our express permission.
-For more information on usage, please refer to our Terms of Use.
+© Alpha History.
+Content on this page may not be republished or distributed without permission.
+For more information please refer to our Terms of Use.